The-Bug-Bashers/SAAI/backend/README.md

 some things need to get setup before the website and the API are ready to rumble

 ## mySQL
-to setup mysql you first need to install in on the server
+to set up mysql you first need to install in on the server

 ```bash
 sudo apt update